IMBIT-Mannheim/pixels/README.md

 This repository serves as a foundation for our small learning game.
-You can access our website in the browser at: [https://pixels.imbit-n3xt.com](https://pixels.imbit-n3xt.com)
+You can access our website in the browser at: [https://pixels.imbit-n3xt.com](https://pixels.imbit-n3xt.com) Within the programming process you can view changes from the dev branch in your browser at: https://dev.pixels.imbit-n3xt.com/